My paternal family in 1939 (my father is the little boy on the front!)

 The scanning process was labor-intensive but easy.
 However, the emotional voyage was something else.

-I enjoyed sharing some of these pictures with very special people from our past along this journey.
+I enjoyed sharing some of these pictures with extraordinary people from our past along this journey.
 I have discovered that images grab people’s hearts and make unforgettable and deeply appreciated gifts.
 So many relationships from the past resurfaced!
 This process touched many hearts.

 These days, pictures live inside our phones or in less than carefully maintained photo albums.
 But unfortunately, they do not tell a story that way.
 Our kids don’t know about our childhood and youthful adventures.
 It is hard for them to grasp that we were once their age, with insecurities, excitement, drama, romance, and stupidity, just like them!

 However, reconnecting with our past brings all that emotion, color, adventure, and joy to our present.
 And guess what?
-It turns out our children are the most excited cheerful consumers of these stories.
+Our children are the most excited, cheerful consumers of these stories.